hawknetwork/sealnote-plus/README.md

 If you need ideas for contribution, please check currently [open issues](https://github.com/hawknetwork/sealnote-plus/issues).
 If you want to propose a new feature, please open a new issue.
-A good feature can be something which improves some workflow or security for a user.
+A good feature can be something which improves the workflow or security for a user.

 ### Tools of trade